-- A sudden overnight snowfall that ties up traffic and makes it difficult for buses to cover their routes. - Freezing rain that makes it hazardous for buses to run. - Extremely low morning temperatures which make it a health hazard for the children to wait at the bus stop. - A breakdown in the heating system or water supply.
+- A sudden overnight snowfall that ties up traffic and makes it difficult for buses to cover their routes. - Freezing rain that makes it hazardous for buses to run.

-When any of the above conditions prevail, the decision to delay opening or to close the school is made as early
+- Extremely low morning temperatures which make it a health hazard for the children to wait at the bus stop. - A breakdown in the heating system or water supply.

-The Lucas Schools are operating close lunch periods which means there are no visitors during student lunches. as possible.
+When any of the above conditions prevail, the decision to delay opening or to close the school is made as early as possible.
 The closing will be reported through the school's All Call System as well as to local radio stations WMAN, WVNO, and WNCO.